Dal27/LetterboxdCollate/README.md

 ## Introducing LetterboxdCollate

-The AI-powered movie recommendation engine that gets you.
+The LLM-powered movie recommendation engine that gets you.
 Forget generic algorithms and pre-programmed lists.
 LetterboxdCollate taps into the vast knowledge and creative power of the OpenAI API to deliver truly personalized recommendations tailored to your unique tastes.

 ## The Problem